Back to Parmenides: What are we afraid of? The psychological obstacles.

 In my opinion, the idea that Zeno and Parmenides were inductively aiming at was precisely that of a discrete topology, where there is a void between any two given points in the real line.
 If $X$ is taken to be configuration space, this absolute ``solipsism of the instant" would indeed incur on the conclusions of the Eleatics, and frozen time would necessarily follow.
 However, \emph{the finest topology cannot be obtained by inductively refining metric topologies.}

 With a more appropriate, e.g. metric, topology, we can only iteratively get to open neighborhoods of a point, neighborhoods which include a continuous number of other configurations.
 That means for example that smooth functions on configuration space, like $P(q)$, are too blunt an instrument -- in practice its values cannot be used to distinguish individual points.
 No matter how accurately we measure things, there will always be open sets whose elements we cannot parse.
+And so it is with any subjective, empirical notion of \lq{}now\rq{}.

 The point being that with an appropriate topology we can have timelessness in a brander version than the Eleatics, even assuming that reality is entirely contained in configuration space without any absolute time.
 With an appropriate coarser (e.g. metric) topology on configuration space, we do not have to worry about a radical ``solipsism of the instant": in the classical limit there are continuous curves interpolating between a record and a record-holding configuration.
 I can safely assume that there is a \emph{continuous sequence} of configurations connecting me eating that donut this morning to this present moment of reminiscence.
-This is all that we can ask for to forbid \lq{}gaps\rq{} in our experience.